Shahfarzane/raindrop-io-mcp/README.md

 ### Usage

-1. Call `x_authenticate` to connect your X.com account
+1. Call `x_authenticate` - browser opens automatically for authorization
 2. Call `import_x_bookmarks` to import (supports resume on interruption)
 3. Or use `import_x_from_file` with a JSON export from browser extensions